Grow your tree of requirements :: ScrumDesk – scrum project management tool

 You know that probably.

 Requirements are coming, coming and coming.
 There is no time to stop and think about them.
 There is no time to organize them.
-There is no time to analyze your backlog so you know which requirements should be developed as next.
-Even more, many customers ask you of new functionality or defect fixes.
+There is no time to analyze your backlog so you know which requirements should be developed next.
+Even more, many customers ask you about new functionality or defect fixes.

-The game is called Prune the product tree.
+The game is called Prune the Product Tree.

-See more on InnovationGames page.
+See more on the InnovationGames page.

 Prune the Product Tree game

 The principle of the game is simple.
-Draw a tree on flipchart board that will represent your product.
+Draw a tree on a flipchart board that will represent your product.
 Then, ask either your customers, your product owner or the team to start to draw limbs.

 Thick limbs will represent major areas of functionality.
 These limbs will represent epics in your backlog.

 And, do not forget leaves.
-Leaves are small and without them the tree will not survive.
+Leaves are small and without them, the tree will not survive.
 You need leaves, but maybe not all of them.
 Leaves represent stories.

 Do not forget to check ’the weight’ of limbs.
 Are some limbs thin with few leaves only?
 Maybe they are not so necessary.